secretnodes/hubble/README.md

-# Puzzle Goals
+# Puzzle Mission

-Puzzle is a place where stakeholders can put all the pieces together.
-The intent of this project is not to merely create just another block explorer, it's to create a custom experience that highlights network information around Secret Node performance & governance on the Enigma Blockchain.
+A place where stakeholders can put all the pieces together.

+After seeing a handful of proposals successfully passed on the Enigma mainnet its become painfully obvious the governance experience needs to be made more accessible.
+While stakeholders currently have access to the information regarding proposals from current block explorers like the one hosted by cashmaney, stakholders still lack a comprehensive resource that allows them to more actively participate in the governance process.

+To address this secretnodes.org is working to launch puzzle, an open source project forked from hubble.
+Once we’ve deemed our fork as stable, we plan to use this as a foundational layer to conduct governance UI/UX experiments and display metrics regarding Secret Nodes.
+These experiments are aimed at making the process of voting and assessing network performance as easy as possible.

 # How to
 This document covers usage info on how to run Puzzle on your own servers.